Skip to content

 Use run mode when:

-• you want sivtr to capture the command directly;
+• you want sivtr to execute and capture a single command;

 • you want the exit status printed before browsing;